ckormanyos/pi-crunch-metal/README.md

 of high-performance numerical computing with the raw simplicity of bare-metal embedded microcontroller systems.

-Exihbiting the utmost in portability and is realized primarily through modern, header-only C++14, 17, 20, 23 (and beyond) template code.
+`ckormanyos/pi-crunch-metal` exihbits the utmost in portability and is realized primarily through modern, header-only C++14, 17, 20, 23 (and beyond) template code.

-`ckormanyos/pi-crunch-metal` is intended to run out of the box on both a PC system as well as selected bare-metal microcontroller systems.
+The application software is intended to run out of the box on both PC/host systems as well as selected bare-metal microcontroller targets.

 The [wide-decimal](https://github.com/ckormanyos/wide-decimal) multiprecision
 float back end provides the big-number engine for pi-crunch-metal.